adolby/Kryvo/README.md

 Amalgamation configurations of Botan are included in the source tree to simplify the build setup.

-### Android
-Android requires a small patch that implements std::string to_string(), which is missing from the NDK STL version 10e.
-The patch, android_to_string.hpp, is included by botan_all.h.
-Both files are located at src/plugins/cryptography/botan/android/.

 ### Updating Botan
 If you would like to update Botan, you'll need to produce a new amalgamation build.
 The configuration commands used to generate Botan amalgamation files follows for each platform: